-Childbirth, the menopause and ageing in general, can give rise to vaginal health problems for many women.
-These can range from embarrassing to uncomfortable to life-changing.
-Women’s intimate health treatments begin with an informal phone chat with a trained nurse.
+Childbirth, menopause and ageing in general, can give rise to vaginal health problems for many women.
+These women's health issues can range from embarrassing to uncomfortable to life-changing.
+Women's intimate health treatments begin with an informal phone chat with a trained nurse.

-Please contact us (scroll down) to arrange a discreet one-to-one consultation with our Lead Practitioner.
+Please contact us to arrange a discreet one-to-one consultation with our Lead Practitioner.
 You and she will discuss the most appropriate treatment options for your specific condition.

 Thankfully, technology is now available which can address these issues.
+Using minimally invasive macro & micro focused ultrasound, WholeLife Clinics can help to bring you relief and life-changing results.
 Usually, a treatment will consist of a one-off 20-minute session.

 Here are some of the common, treatable conditions.

 In the years leading up to the menopause – the perimenopause – many women can experience changes which affect their vagina.
-Among these is vaginal dryness.
-This is brought on by hormonal changes which begin to affect lubrication.
+For example among these is vaginal dryness.
+This condition is brought on by hormonal changes which begin to affect lubrication.

-After the menopause, the ovaries stop producing oestrogen.
+After menopause, the ovaries stop producing oestrogen.
 In common with other body parts, the skin and tissues of the vagina become thinner and less elastic.
-This can result in pain and discomfort during sexual activity.
-It can also place psychological pressure on both partners in a relationship.
+This can result in pain and discomfort during sexual activity, and can place psychological pressure on both partners in a relationship.
 This all at a time when a woman’s body is undergoing its greatest changes since puberty.

 Then there are circulatory and other cardiovascular conditions, hormonal fluctuations and childbirth.
 Then, usually sometime between 45-55, the menopause.